 My family was being so supportive, offering to help in any way I wanted, but I would always say no. I had to prove myself as a mother, I was used to being successful at everything I did and now this was my job.
 After all, I wasn’t earning any money anymore; I was just a mum in the same puked-on dressing gown, day in and day out.

-The signs of Post Natal Depression were subtle initially – loss of appetite, constant thirst, uncontrollable sweating, negativity and lethargy.
+The signs of postnatal depression and anxiety were subtle initially – loss of appetite, constant thirst, uncontrollable sweating, negativity and lethargy.
 It’s just the baby blues I was assured by family.
 Try to relax and speak to other mothers said the GP.